acdlee/acdlee/README.md

 I'm a software engineer coming from research to web development.

-Currently focused on UX/UI design in Figma, React with TypeScript, and backend programming with Go.
+Currently focused on UX/UI design, React with TypeScript, and backend programming with Go.

 Professional experience with Python, Docker, HTML, CSS, and JavaScript.